15 Functional Testing Types Explained With Examples

 - Testing the login functionality with valid and invalid user credentials

-Smoke testing is performed on the ‘new’ build given by developers to QA team to verify if the basic functionalities are working or not.
+Smoke testing is performed on the ‘new’ build given by developers to the QA team to verify if the basic functionalities are working or not.
 It is one of the important functional testing types.
 This should be the first test to be done on any new build.
-In smoke testing, the test cases chosen cover the most important functionality or component of the system.
+In smoke testing, automated test cases chosen cover the most important functionality or component of the system.
 The objective is not to perform exhaustive testing, but to verify that the critical functionality of the system is working fine.

 If the build passes the smoke testing then it is considered as a stable build.
 On the stable build, QA team performs functional testing for the newly added features/functionality and then performs regression testing depending upon the situation.
 But if the build is not stable i.e. the smoke testing fails then the build is rejected and forwarded to the development team to fix the build issues and create a new build.
 Let’s understand it better with an example.